matdoidge/alakazam/SETUP_GUIDE.md

 4. Enter your Home Assistant username and password
 5. **Important:** Check "Create a Long-Lived Access Token" for persistent login

+**Note:** By default, the dashboard will show Mat's configuration (all his entities and rooms).
+You can customize it in the next step, or use it as-is to see how it works!

 ## Initial Setup

 ### First Login